 Thank you for your letter of 16th August…

 William Caxton (the first printer of English) used a colon in 1474 to mark distinct pauses in a sentence.

 By 1600 some printers used it to mark a pause or separation in writing which was less definitive than a period but stronger than a semicolon.
 Meanwhile at the same time other printers used the colon, comma and period almost interchangeably.
-The grammarian Justin Brenan wrote at the time that a dash should be used instead of a colon which he disliked, however the colon could not be killed off.
+The grammarian Justin Brenan wrote at the time that a

 Note that the word colon referring to the intestine has a different etymology and Ancient Greek root and is not related to the word colon used in punctuation.